Almaty: Foundation of Verny

-In 1867 Verniy Fort was developed as a town called Almatinsk; the town soon returned to the name Verny.
+In 1867, the settlement around the fort was large enough that it was reorganized as the town of Almatinsk (Алматинск).
+Before the end of the year, this was renamed Verny (Верный, Vernyj).

 On 28 May 1887, at 4 a.m., an earthquake almost totally destroyed Verny in 11–12 minutes.

-By 1906 the population of the city had grown to 27,000, two-thirds of whom being Russians and Ukrainians.
+By 1906 the population of the city had grown to 27,000, two-thirds of whom were Russians and Ukrainians.

+On 3 January 1911 the city was almost completely destroyed with over 770 brick buildings collapsing as a result of the 1911 Kebin earthquake.

 Soviet era

 In 1918 following the Russian Revolution and the establishment of the Bolshevik government, Soviet power was established in Verny.
 The city and the region became part of the Turkestan Autonomous Soviet Socialist Republic (RSFSR).
 On 5 February 1921, Verny was renamed Alma-Ata, one of the city's ancient names, by a joint consultation of regional government representatives, professional trade associations, and local faith-based groups.

 In 1926, the Council of Labor and Defence approved the construction of the Turkestan–Siberia Railway that was a crucial element of the future growth of Kazakhstan, especially in the east and southeast of the region.
 The Turkestan–Siberia Railway construction also had a decisive economic impact that strongly influenced the destiny of Alma-Ata as the capital of the Kazakh ASSR.
 In 1930 the construction of the highway and railway to Alma-Ata was completed.

 On 29 April 1927, the government decided to transfer the capital of the Kazakh Autonomous Soviet Socialist Republic from Kyzyl-Orda to Alma-Ata, within the RFSFR.
 This attracted more trade and people working with the government, stimulating intensive development in the city.

 On 31 January 1928, Leon Trotsky, leader of the 1917 October Revolution, accompanied by his wife Natalia Sedova and his son Lev Sedov, was exiled to Alma-Ata by Joseph Stalin, then head of the All-Union Communist Party (Bolsheviks) in Moscow.
-Trotsky was expelled from Alma-Ata to Turkey in February 1929, and went into exile in Mexico City.
+Trotsky was expelled from Alma-Ata to Turkey in February 1929 and went into exile in Mexico City.